 NICK FURY, AGENT OF SHIELD

 Nick Fury, Agent of Shield (note the spelling of Shield as a regular word in the title as opposed to the acronym S.H.I.E.L.D. used in the comic-book title) was one of these.
-It was made as a tv pilot but a potential series failed to get off the ground.
+It was made as a tv pilot but failed to get the go ahead as a series.
 It makes for fascinating contrast to the more familiar Samuel L. Jackson incarnation of Nick Fury in the Marvel Cinematic Universe.
 It is important to remember that Nick Fury, Agent of Shield was made at a point when the public outside of comic-book readers had no idea what S.H.I.E.L.D. was.
-The film is not situated in the wider Marvel Universe and, although it does incorporate a number of Marvel villains and Nick Fury supporting characters, is pitched as a fantastical James Bond adventure about a secret government agency while science-fictional devices do plentifully circulate, there are no superheroics.
+The film is not situated within the wider Marvel Universe and, although it does incorporate a number of Marvel villains and Nick Fury supporting characters, is pitched as a fantastical James Bond adventure about a secret government agency crucially, while science-fictional devices do plentifully circulate, there are no superheroics.

 I enjoyed Nick Fury, Agent of Shield more than I was expecting to, certainly more than the reputation it has around the web.
 One of the reasons for this is the script from David S. Goyer who has subsequently become the Go To man when it comes to adapting comic-books to the screen with the likes of the Blade and Ghost Rider films, Christopher Nolans Dark Knight trilogy and Man of Steel (2013).
 (See below for Goyers other genre credits).
 Goyer delivers a decidedly tongue-in-cheek script.
 David Hasselhoff gets right into the spirit and plays Fury as a perfectly larger-than-life figure.
 The lines throughout are side-splitting as Neil Roberts flies in to recruit him, Hasselhoff rejects the offer: Why dont you get back in your blow-dryer and get the hell out of my afternoon sun.
 Or greeting his tightass boss Tom McBeath: People like you stick to the bowl no matter how many times you flush.
 Upon being diagnosed with having been poisoned by a rare Colombian tree frog, his immediate question is: How long do I have before Kermit bites the big one?
 At the end, someone comments I thought you were dead, to which Hasselhoffs perfect reply is I was.
 But I got better.